- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - Not use its certification in any manner that brings GIC and its certification system into disrepute and loss of public trust.

-- Clients who are granted certification approvals who intend to discontinue their certification shall notify GIC in writing at least two (2) months before the due date of the next surveillance audit.
+- Clients who are granted certification approvals who intend to discontinue their certification shall notify Guardian in writing at least two (2) months before the due date of the next surveillance audit.

-- Clients shall indemnify GIC against any costs, losses or charges sustained or incurred by the Clients arising from their judgement, decision and/or actions taken on the basis of the information given in the audit report provided and certificate of approval issued by GIC.
+- Clients shall indemnify Guardian against any costs, losses or charges sustained or incurred by the Clients arising from their judgement, decision and/or actions taken on the basis of the information given in the audit report provided and certificate of approval issued by Guardian.

 - Clients shall provide promptly the required actions on any findings issued during the audit within the required timeframe.

-- GIC safeguards clients’ information obtained or created during the performance of the Services.
+- Guardian safeguards clients’ information obtained or created during the performance of the Services.

-- GIC may disclose client’s confidential information to relevant accreditation body as part of Accreditation Requirements during the periodic Office and Witness Assessment.
+- Guardian may disclose client’s confidential information to relevant accreditation body as part of Accreditation Requirements during the periodic Office and Witness Assessment.

-- GIC shall not disclose confidential information about certified clients without written consent, except where the law requires such information to be disclosed without consent of the client.
+- Guardian shall not disclose confidential information about certified clients without written consent, except where the law requires such information to be disclosed without consent of the client.

 Fees and Payment